 A number of third-party turnkey rental providers have sprung up recently to meet increased demand.

 But is this really a wise investment strategy, or is it all just a cleverly marketed gimmick?

-What are “Turnkey” Properties?
+What are Turnkey Rental Properties?

-When we use the term “turnkey property” we are referring to the loosely defined investment strategy in which the investor buys, rehabs, and manages a property with the help of a third-party.
+When we use the term turnkey rental property we are referring to the loosely defined investment strategy in which the investor buys, rehabs, and manages a property with the help of a third-party.

 - Finding a property.
 Based upon your personal investment goals, the company will help you identify and build a portfolio of properties that meet your needs.
 Most claim to have a pre-vetted database of properties for you to consider.
 Some also have proprietary software to help evaluate which properties are likely to produce the greatest returns.

 - Funding the investment.
-Unlike experienced investors, most turnkey buyers are unfamiliar with the various ways to finance rental properties.
-The third-party turnkey provider will help you evaluate a range of financing alternatives depending on your individual circumstances and goals.
+Unlike experienced investors, most turnkey rentals buyers are unfamiliar with the various ways to finance rental properties.
+The third-party turnkey property provider will help you evaluate a range of financing alternatives depending on your individual circumstances and goals.

 - Acquiring the property.
-Once you’ve identified the property you’d like to purchase, the third-party turnkey provider will assist you with all paperwork, home inspections, appraisals, loan documents, etc. They will provide end-to-end service, much like a real estate agent would, but they are specialized in working with long-distance buyers who want to take a hands-off approach.
+Once you’ve identified the property you’d like to purchase, the third-party turnkey rental provider will assist you with all paperwork, home inspections, appraisals, loan documents, etc. They will provide end-to-end service, much like a real estate agent would, but they are specialized in working with long-distance buyers who want to take a hands-off approach.

 - Renovating the property.
 Depending on the situation, some turnkey properties will be in need of major renovations.
 Others will simply need minor repairs and maintenance to bring the property up to code.
 The turnkey provider will manage all repairs and renovations for you.